tommasopantano01/Visual-Place-Recognition-Project/README.md

 ## Notes

-- Train / validation / test **must be three different splits**, or numbers are inflated.
 - `--model` / `--matcher` must match across all three workflows for the same regressor/threshold to apply.
 - `--inliers-dir` (Workflow 3, `run_all_methods.py`) replays precomputed `.torch` instead of live matching — use it whenever IM for that split already exists.
 - Uncertainty eval (AML students only): `python -m vpr_uncertainty.eval --preds-dir '<preds>' --inliers-dir '<inliers>' --z-data-path '<z_data.torch>'`